palmierisousa/repository-manager/frontend/README.md

 # Repository Manager
-A simple ReactJS application to list, create and delete github repositories managed by [that Node app](./backend).
+A simple ReactJS application to list, create and delete repositories managed by [that Node app](./backend).

 It is part of Rocketseat bootcamp.